Benchmark Reiterates IPG Photonics (IPGP) Buy Recommendation

 What is the Fund Sentiment?

-There are 667 funds or institutions reporting positions in IPG Photonics.
-This is an increase of 18 owner(s) or 2.77% in the last quarter.
-Average portfolio weight of all funds dedicated to IPGP is 0.18%, a decrease of 3.30%.
-Total shares owned by institutions increased in the last three months by 0.05% to 35,200K shares.
-The put/call ratio of IPGP is 2.30, indicating a bearish outlook.
+There are 668 funds or institutions reporting positions in IPG Photonics.
+This is an increase of 25 owner(s) or 3.89% in the last quarter.
+Average portfolio weight of all funds dedicated to IPGP is 0.18%, an increase of 0.05%.
+Total shares owned by institutions decreased in the last three months by 0.67% to 34,924K shares.
+The put/call ratio of IPGP is 2.25, indicating a bearish outlook.

 What are Other Shareholders Doing?